COMMUNICATING WITH INTERNATIONAL STUDENTS

 Provides instruction in English as a second language for non-native speakers who will use English to study at an American college or university or in their workplaces.

 Provides one-on-one writing support to WMU graduate students, especially those writing a dissertation or thesis.
-For additional information regarding the numerous resources available to graduate students and to arrange for an appointment, contact Dr. Marianne Di Pierro, Director of the Graduate Center for Research and Retention.
+For additional information regarding the numerous resources available to graduate students, contact the Graduate Student Association.

 Provides free one-on-one writing assistance for class assignments or personal writing to WMU students in all disciplines.
 Graduate students enrolled in programs at regional campuses or in online classes may take advantage of telephone or Skype consultations.
 Visit the Writing Center website for more information or to make an appointment using their online scheduler.